 Push the LabQuest temperature probe into the salt solution.
-Remove the probe when the reading falls below $-10^{\circ}$ C and rinse it off.
+Remove the probe when the reading falls below -10° C and rinse it off.
 Gently insert a glass thermometer in the ice bath to monitor its temperature during the rest of the experiment.

 - 4. Using the stylus, touch: Sensors; Data Collection; change length from 180 s to an appropriate time interval (900 s should be long enough for each run in this experiment, you can always stop collecting data, but you can't add in more time once you have started); touch OK. - 5.
 Put 10 mL of deionized water in a large test tube.
-Place a stirring loop inside the test tube and lower the LabQuest temperature probe through the loop.
 Place the test tube in the ice bath.
 Immediately touch the begin data collection button (triangle) on the lower left of the screen.
 Hold the probe in place with either hand and stir the liquid occasionally with a slow up-and-down motion.
 Do not stir vigorously.
 When the water freezes, make a few more temperature readings and touch the stop data collection button (square) on the lower left of the screen. - 6.
 If the graph is not displayed, touch the graph button. - 7.
 You may want to periodically save your data.
 Touch: File; Save (enter a unique data file name); Save. - 8.
-Print out one copy of the graph (cooling curve).
-You only need one copy for both you and your lab partner.
-Using a USB cable that is already attached to a printer, connect the LabQuest to the printer.
-Touch: File; Print; Graph; Print Footer (box), Replace "Enter name or comment here." with the names of all lab partners.
-Be sure the Time/Date and Page Number boxes have a check mark in them. - 9.
+Print out a copy of the graph for each lab partner.
+Each lab report must have a LabQuest generated printout of the graph attached to it.
+The printout must show the graph and the axis labels.
+Be sure that the graph title (specifying which freezing point curve the graph goes along with) and the names of all lab partners are entered in the footnote and that the date box is checked. - 9.
 Dissolve between 4.05 and 4.15 g of sucrose in 10 mL of water in a test tube, record the exact mass on the report sheet.
 Using the same technique as you used before (Steps 4 through 8; don't forget to do Step 4; you don't want the LabQuest to time out before the freezing point has been reached), track the temperature change in this solution as it cools to freezing.
-Print out one copy of the graph.
-You only need one copy for both you and your lab partner. - 10.
+When printing out the graph (Step 8), be sure the graph title is specific. - 10.
 Dissolve between 0.62 g and 0.65 g of NaCl in 10 mL of water in a test tube, record the exact mass on the report sheet.
 Using the same technique as before (Steps 4 through 8; don't forget to do Step 4; you don't want the LabQuest to time out before the freezing point has been reached), track the temperature change in this solution as it cools to freezing.
-Print out one copy of the graph.
-You only need one copy for both you and your lab partner.
+When printing out the graph (Step 8), be sure the graph title is specific.